hkociemba/CubeExplorer/README.md

 Nevertheless I put the source code here for documentary purposes.
 I had to omit some third party files due to copyright issues though.

-For more information on Cube Explorer, the mathematics behind the program and download of exe files visit
+For more information on Cube Explorer, the mathematics behind the program and download of exe files visit the

 ## <a href="http://kociemba.org/cube.htm">Cube Explorer Homepage</a>